 The causes of SAD are unclear, but one theory is that poor sun exposure during the winter causes lower serotonin levels.
 These lead to symptoms of depression.

 Light therapy is a treatment for the disorder that may increase serotonin levels.
-A 2015 study found that light therapy can increase serotonin levels in people with SAD.
+A

 The role of serotonin in the brain remains unclear.
 There is evidence that increasing serotonin might affect mood or stress.
 However, the brain is complicated, and research is still ongoing.